Research shows negative effects of border smuggling

 Among them are violence, tax evasion and poor access to basic services.
 Murder rate is more than double the national average.

-Smuggling at the borders is an old, well-known problem, which is renewed without the Brazilian authorities being able to control it.
-A recent study by the Institute for Economic and Social Development of Borders (Idesf) highlights the signs of violence, tax evasion and low quality of life left by illegal activity.
-In border cities most affected by criminal practice, homicide rates are more than double the national average.
+Smuggling across borders is an old, well-known problem that is renewed without the Brazilian authorities being able to control it.
+A recent study of the Institute for Economic and Social Development of Borders (Idesf) highlights the traces of violence, tax evasion and poor quality of life left by illegal activity.
+In the border towns most affected by crime, homicide rates are more than double the national average.

 Located on the border with Paraguay, Coronel Sapucaia, Mato Grosso do Sul, is one of the main smuggling routes.
 The homicide rate per 100 thousand inhabitants (95,84) is more than three times the national average (29,5).
 Four of the six cities most affected by criminal practice are in the state.
 The second most violent is Guaíra, in Paraná, with an average of 68,34 homicides.